+Abstract

-Abstract.
-Rent's rule and related concepts of connectivity such as dimensionality, line-length distributions, and separators have found great use in fundamental studies of different interconnection media, including superconductors and optics, as well as the study of optoelectronic computing systems.
-In this paper generalizations for systems for which the Rent exponent is not constant throughout the interconnection hierarchy are provided.
-The origin of Ren's rule is stressed as resulting from the embedding of a high-dimensional information flow graph to two- or three-dimensional physical space.
-The applicability of these traditionally solid-wire-based concepts to free-space optically interconnected systems is discussed.
+Rent's rule and related concepts of connectivity such as dimensionality, line-length distributions, and separators are discussed.
+Generalizations for systems for which the Rent exponent is not constant throughout the interconnection hierarchy are provided.
+The origin of Rent's rule is stressed as resulting from the embedding of a high-dimensional information flow graph to two- or three-dimensional physical space.
+The applicability of these concepts to free-space optically interconnected systems is discussed.
+The role of Rent's rule in fundamental studies of different interconnection media, including superconductors and optics, is briefly reviewed. © 2004 Elsevier Inc. All rights reserved.